checkkick/checkkick/README.md

 I am always open to new opportunities and collaborations.
 If you're looking for a dedicated and skilled frontend developer to join your team or contribute to your project, feel free to reach out.
 Let's build the future of the web together!

 ## 🌟 Fun Fact
-When I'm not coding, you can find me on jogging, always looking for new ways to stay inspired and creative.
+When I'm not coding, you can find me jogging, always looking for new ways to stay inspired and creative.

 Happy coding! ✨